Nodragem/Blog/content/project/eyetracking_toolset.md

 # Project title.
 title = "Eye tracking toolset"

-# Project summary to display on homepage.
+# Project description to display on homepage.
-summary = "Toolset to extract and analyse eye movements from eye tracking recording."
+description = "Toolset to extract and analyse eye movements from eye tracking recording."

 # Optional image to display on homepage (relative to `static/img/` folder).
 thumbnail = "DataCleaningWindow.png"